|

 transfer fee of £1150.

-He became a club captain after only a months service.
-He remained for the war period and beyond, becoming the club's
+He became a club captain after a month, and remained for the war period and beyond, becoming the club's

 League honours 376 appearances, 53 goals |